mandari1ne/swagger_project/README.md

-This project is in development, the latest course project.
+This project is in proccess, the latest course project.